Agathe48/robot_mission_3/README.md

 - `ACT_GO_DOWN`, to go down
 - `ACT_WAIT`, to wait

-If the agent possesses two green wastes, the top priority action is to transform the waste.
+If the agent possesses two green wastes, the top priority action is to transform them.

-If the agent possesses a yellow transformed waste, he will ask to go right until his right tile is on zone 2, ie the border.
-When he is on the border, he will ask to drop his waste if the current tile is empty, otherwise he will go up or down randomly, if nothing is blocking his way (thanks to the attributes`up` and `down` from knowledge).
+If the agent possesses a yellow transformed waste, it will ask to go right until its right tile is on zone 2, ie the border.
+When it is on the border, it will ask to drop its waste if the current tile is empty, otherwise it will go up or down randomly, if nothing is blocking its way (thanks to the attributes`up` and `down` from knowledge).

-If the agent is on a tile with a green waste and if he doesn't have two wastes or a transformed waste, he will ask to perform the pick up action.
-If he can't move or drop his waste, he will wait.
+If the agent is on a tile with a green waste and if it doesn't have two wastes or a transformed waste, it will ask to perform the pick up action.
+If it can't move or drop its waste, it will wait.

-If the agent has less than two picked up waste, no transformed waste and is on a cell containing a waste, then he will pick up the waste.
+If the agent has less than two picked up wastes, no transformed waste and is on a cell containing a waste, then it will pick up the waste.

 Otherwise, we will add moving to differents directions if nothing blocks its way to its list of possible actions.
 We will favor adjacent cells with waste by adding them first in its list.
 Otherwise, possible directions are added in a random order.